Prepare for N.C. Licensure and Improve School and Student Outcomes

 Excel as a Principal or Administrative Leader

-The Master of Arts in Education Leadership from Queens University of Charlotte prepares you to address the complex challenges in K-12 education today.
+The Master of Arts in Educational Leadership online degree from Queens University of Charlotte prepares you to address the complex challenges in K-12 education today.
 Effective principals and school administrators need more than just exceptional teaching skills.
 They must have the leadership ability to inspire improvement, lead educators and staff, and the analytical and business skills to drive meaningful outcomes.

-The MA in educational leadership program’s small, online class sizes, means you will work directly with faculty who have decades of real-world experience and have been in your position.
+The master of arts in educational leadership online program’s small, online class sizes, means you will work directly with faculty who have decades of real-world experience and have been in your position.
 You can count on them for support, mentorship, and firsthand wisdom as you pursue your own path to educational leadership.

 Fast and Flexible Pathways to Graduation

-Every student’s circumstances are unique, which is why Queens offers you two timelines to complete your online Master’s in Education Leadership.
+Every student’s circumstances are unique, which is why Queens offers you two timelines to complete your Master of Arts in Educational Leadership online degree.
 All options feature the same quality curriculum and are taught by expert faculty.

 - Finish in 12 months: This accelerated approach allows you earn your master’s degree in one year, allowing you to interview for higher-level education positions faster.